daschwanden/grr-doc/developing-grr/setting-up-compose-dev-env.md

 ![grr_codelab_flow](../images/grr_codelab_flow.png)

 You can also add/adjust your own codelabs.
-Refer to the [codelabs documentation](./codelabs/index.html) for more info.
+Refer to the [codelabs documentation](./codelabs/index.md) for more info.

 ## Step 6.
 Database

 In case you would like to access the GRR and Fleetspeak databases you can do so by clicking on the Database icon in the left hand side navigation bar (second icon from the bottom).

-You can find the database names and access credentials [here](https://github.com/google/grr/blob/master/docker_config_files/mysql/.env): [https://github.com/google/grr/blob/master/docker_config_files/mysql/.env](https://github.com/google/grr/blob/master/docker_config_files/mysql/.env)
+You can find the database names and access credentials in the following file: [https://github.com/google/grr/blob/master/docker_config_files/mysql/.env](https://github.com/google/grr/blob/master/docker_config_files/mysql/.env)

 ![grr_database](../images/grr_database.png)